 There are ongoing debates about the kinds of statements that best answer the question ‘What is autism?’

 Some other things frequently coexist with autism.
-Some prefer to use the term ‘co-morbidities’ but other terms may be better.
+Some prefer to use the term ‘co-morbidities’ (itself far too morbid a phrase).
+This is a pathological or medical approach and other terms may be better.
 Such cross-cutting characteristics may be concerned with learning abilities, ranging from strong learning difficulties to high levels of intellectual performance; or concerned with levels of clumsiness/dexterity – recognising that each of these labelling terms comes with its own set of understandings and misunderstandings.

 In whatever way the main features get described, these are not the full totality of each person.
 The cluster of neurological features, which taken together are seen as defining autism, overlap with a range of other features (with each of these other clusterings having its own degrees of intensity); all within a context where other things, eg gender, may also potentially have some shaping effect.
 An autistic person is first and foremost a unique individual person.